Load Balancer recommendations¶

 A good idea might be to add a member to each pool with the backup feature enabled.
 That way, it will receive traffic if all other members are down and could inform of a website outage (planned or otherwise).

-Ensure that your monitor(s) are as closely setup (protocol wise) to the listener type as possible.
-If you are for instance using load balancing for an http based service, don’t do health checking by pinging the members.
+Ensure that your monitors are as closely setup (protocol wise) to the listener type as possible.
+If you are for example using load balancing for an HTTP based service, don’t do health checking by pinging the members.
 Its not uncommon for a server that is malfunctioning to still reply to ping (or even still listen on a particular port).

-Don’t use separate health checking (as in separate ports or IPs).
+Don’t use separate health checking (as in separate ports or IP addresses ).
 Listening to the same application as is being load balanced is preferable.

 Its possible to create scripts that take many underlying considerations into account and having the load balancer test these scripts.
 This might give even better insight into the application.